MarissaReitsma/AHEaD-2022/README.md

 #### Simulation Data Exercise

-Run the code below and respond to the questions.
+Run the code below and respond to the questions in this [R Markdown template](https://raw.githubusercontent.com/MarissaReitsma/AHEaD-2022/main/Code/Week%203%20Markdown.Rmd).
 Remember you can use '?' in R to look up a help file for any function to learn more.
 For example, ?set.seed will give you the help file for generating random seeds.

 ```r
 ################